 For more information on how to apply and selection criteria, review our Forum Meetings FAQs.
 Access to events and opportunities is earned, not guaranteed.
 All major events are subject to open application and selection processes.
 Global Shapers listed on Forum Spaces may apply, provided they remain eligible at the time of the meeting.
 All event opportunities are communicated through the monthly newsletter.

-World Economic Forum Centres & NextGen Labs
+World Economic Forum Centres & Flagship Collaborations

 The World Economic Forum organizes its work around several Centres, each dedicated to tackling global challenges and driving positive change.
 These Centres house multiple initiatives that address key issues across various sectors, such as the global economy, society, technology, and the environment.
 Global Shapers and Alumni with relevant expertise are encouraged to engage with these initiatives, contributing their knowledge and skills to advance the Forum's mission of improving the state of the world.
+The Global Shapers Community team facilitates direct engagement opportunities with the World Economic Forum for community members through a wide range of formats, based on Centre needs and priorities.
+Global Shapers and Alumni are identified and contacted directly when relevant opportunities arise.

 - Dialogue enables Centres to convene young experts alongside senior leaders to shape priorities and inform direction.